aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/staking_config.md

 ## Function `update_rewards_rate`

-DEPRECATING
-Update the rewards rate.
-Can only be called as part of the Aptos governance proposal process established by the AptosGovernance module.
+DEPRECATING<br/> Update the rewards rate.<br/> Can only be called as part of the Aptos governance proposal process established by the AptosGovernance module.

 <pre><code>public fun update_rewards_rate(aptos_framework: &amp;signer, new_rewards_rate: u64, new_rewards_rate_denominator: u64)<br/></code></pre>